aindilis/free-life-planner/README.md

 <h3>Links</h3>

-Here is the release of FRDCSA Panoply Git VM:
+Here is the release of FRDCSA Panoply Git VM (containing older and stripped down versions of FRDCSA and Free Life Planner):

 https://github.com/aindilis/frdcsa-panoply-git-20200329